stedwick/PhilNav-Python-RaspberryPi/README.md

 ## Intro

-PhilNav is a perfectly reverse-engineered NaturalPoint SmartNav infrared head-mouse.
-It runs at >60 FPS for buttery smooth mouse movements and pixel perfect accuracy.
+PhilNav is a *very good* infrared head mouse, sorta like the discontinued NaturalPoint SmartNav.
+It runs at 75 FPS for buttery smooth mouse movements and pixel perfect accuracy.

+[Note: zero hardware or software is from the SmartNav, everything is built and programmed 100% from scratch by me, Phil.]

 It allows you to use your computer hands-free by tracking a reflective sticker on your head, and then moving the mouse accordingly.